Moataz-Habib/Single-Category-Object-Detection/README.md

 Training Process: Adjustments are made to the image and label formats to comply with YOLO requirements, followed by training over 100 epochs.

 ## Model Configurations
-The project evaluates multiple YOLO V8 architectures:
+Our ablation study spans across multiple YOLO V8 configurations to pinpoint the optimal model structure:

 - Baseline YOLO V8 Nano
-- YOLO V8 Nano with additional layers
+- Enhanced YOLO V8 Nano with added layers
-- YOLO V8 Nano with batch normalization and more repeats
+- YOLO V8 Nano with batch normalization and increased repeats
-- YOLO V8 Nano with an altered detect layer
+- YOLO V8 Nano with a modified detect layer
-- YOLO V8 S for comparative purposes
+- Comparative analysis using YOLO V8 S

 ## Ablation Study Results

-The following table shows the Precision-Recall curves obtained from each model configuration:
+Each configuration's performance was evaluated using Precision-Recall curves.
+The visual comparison underscores the impact of each modification on the model's precision.

 <table>
 <tr>